Honoring the Black Pioneers and Communities of the Willamette Valley

 By Matt Wastradowski

-In the more than 150 years since Oregon's founding, the state's resilient Black communities have achieved success in a variety of momentous and important ways-many of which are chronicled in mobile apps, museum exhibits, and more throughout the Willamette Valley.
+Since Oregon's founding in 1859, the state's resilient Black communities have achieved success in a variety of momentous and important ways—many of which are chronicled in mobile apps, museum exhibits, and more throughout the Willamette Valley.

 So if you want to learn more about the past and present of Oregon's Black communities, whether during Black History Month or all year long, here are several resources for doing just that.